| Title: | The ScottKnott Clustering Algorithm |

 Potential further arguments (required by generic). |

-containing the groups of means plus other necessary variables for summary and plot.
+groups of means and the variables needed by summary and plot.

 out |